mdn/webextensions-examples/menu-demo/README.md

 item is clicked.
 * one item that uses the "commands" property to open the add-on's sidebar.

+It also adds one item to the browser's "Tools" menu.

 ## What it shows

-* How to create various types of context menu item:
+* How to create various types of menu item:
   * normal
   * radio
   * separator